 Garters were an essential part of Edwardian straight front corset to keep the corset front straight.
 Edwardian garters were either sewn to the corset or they were separate.
-Detachable garters were either buttoned to the corset or even more often they were simply attached with safety pins like here!
+Detachable garters were either buttoned to the corset or even more often they were simply attached with safety pins like here or here!
 I made detachable garters with safety pins.
 I also made the garters for my 1900s summer corset plainer and sportier than the garters of my Edwardian silk corset.

 Related: Edwardian S-Bend Silk Corset

 Like on my Edwardian sports corset, I also added a corset hook at the center front of the corset like here or here.
 This metal hook or dagger kept the dip waist of Edwardian skirts down.
 With this hook my Edwardian dip waist skirts finally stay in place, yay! 😀